CoderSales/Quantitative-Research-Methods-Research-Project-version-2/Documentation/01pre20240422at0941hours/A00IndexOfDocuments01to23.md

 # A 00 Index

-A01References.md
+A01References.md | Li, Ghosal Reference

-A02PreviousWasCurrentStatus.md

-A02PreviousWasCurrentStatus.md
+A02PreviousWasCurrentStatus.md | Old Status

-A03Meeting20240415at0920am.md
+A03Meeting20240415at0920am.md | fMRI mentioned --> Update R References

-A04PostMeeting.md
+A04PostMeeting.md | Update R

-A05UpdateRRStudio.md

-A06UpdateR.md

-A07RShiny.md

-A08RunShiny.md
+A05UpdateRRStudio.md | Update RStudio Screenshot Mac

+A06UpdateR.md | Update R | 2 References

+A07RShiny.md | R Shiny | 1 (The) Docs Reference

+A08RunShiny.md | 1st run of Shiny | Screenshot Shiny

 A09RunShiny2.md